Paid Media for Ecommerce: Which Platforms Work and When to Use Them

 When to Run Multiple Channels at the Same Time

-The biggest multi-channel mistake is adding a new platform before your current spend clears the minimum effective threshold on existing channels.
+The biggest paid media for ecommerce multi-channel mistake is adding a new platform before your current spend clears the minimum effective threshold on existing channels.
 Below-threshold budgets produce below-threshold data, and below-threshold data drives the wrong optimization decisions.

-Rough minimum effective monthly budgets by channel: Meta at $3,000, Google Shopping at $2,000, Microsoft Shopping at $1,000, TikTok at $2,000, and Pinterest at $1,000.
+Rough minimum effective monthly paid media for ecommerce budgets by channel: Meta at $3,000, Google Shopping at $2,000, Microsoft Shopping at $1,000, TikTok at $2,000, Pinterest at $1,000, and Reddit at $1,000.
 These are floors, not targets.
 Accounts below these thresholds often generate insufficient conversion volume for automated bidding algorithms to learn effectively.

 💡 Pro Tip: Google Shopping and Microsoft Shopping can cannibalize each other if you do not structure them correctly.
 Use campaign priority settings on Google and separate budget controls on Microsoft so both platforms compete for distinct query sets rather than bidding against each other on identical searches.
 The Microsoft Ads for ecommerce strategy guide covers this structure in full.

-Use this table as a starting point, not a final answer.
+Use this paid media for ecommerce table as a starting point, not a final answer.
 Every situation has nuances that the four-variable framework in this post helps you work through before committing budget.

 💡 Pro Tip: The brands that get the most out of Microsoft Ads are not necessarily the ones spending the most on Google.
 They are the brands that understand Microsoft’s unique strengths: an older, higher-income, desktop-heavy audience increasingly influenced by Copilot recommendations.
 The Microsoft Copilot Shopping and Brand Agents guide covers exactly how that AI layer is changing ecommerce visibility on Microsoft’s search network.